-The independent members of the Board have an opportunity to meet after each meeting of the Board of Directors without the members who are not independent and without Management.
-During fiscal 2009, independent members of the Board held five (5) meetings at which non-independent directors and Management were not present.
-The Corporate Governance Committee and the Audit

-Committee are composed solely of independent members and respectively held five (5) and eight (8) meetings without Management.
+The independent members of the Board have an opportunity to meet without Management after each meeting of the Board of Directors and of its Committees.
+During fiscal 2010, following each Board meeting, independent members of the Board held a meeting at which Management was not present.
+The Corporate Governance Committee and the Audit Committee are composed solely of independent members and respectively held five (5) and six (6) meetings without Management.